 Medicare Supplement Part G is one of the most common plans chosen between Medicare beneficiaries.
 The correct term is Plan G, but many new to Medicare refer to the Plans as Parts.
 Plan G offers all of the same benefits as Plan F. The only difference is Plan G doesn’t cover your Part B deductible.
 Thus, making this plan more affordable to some Medicare beneficiaries.

-By purchasing Medicare Supplement Part G, beneficiaries can get insurance for services that are not currently covered for.
-Private insurance companies sell these policies that fill these gaps.
+By purchasing Medicare Supplement Plan G, beneficiaries can get insurance for services that are not currently covered for.
+Additionally, private insurance companies sell these policies that fill these gaps.

 Parts A & B pay for many health care services and supplies, but not all.
 Since not all expenses are covered, there are gaps in your medical insurance coverage.